GNU Guix Package manager & OS

 2. Profiles

 The other feature that I consistently use, is profiles.
-My computer has several profiles, such as the emacs profile that contains all emacs-related packages, chromium profile with ungoogled chromium and ublock origin, latex that just contains TexLive, &c.
-It allows you to partition packages and manage them all separately as if they were on a different machine.
-I very rarely update my emacs profile, because there is no point; but reasonably often I add some packages to my guix-home profile.
-With a traditional package manager, I would have to update all of them to update one package, but now I don't have to.
+My computer has several profiles, such as the emacs profile that contains all emacs-related packages, chromium profile with ungoogled chromium and ublock origin, latex that just contains TexLive, etc. It allows you to partition packages and manage them all separately as if they were on a different machine.
+I very rarely update my emacs profile, because there is little point; but reasonably often I add some packages to my guix-home profile.

 The way I use profiles is primarily through manifests, which are just lists of packages.
 For example, my chromium manifest looks like this: